Autódromo Chiapas

 Súper Óvalo Chiapas (Autódromo Chiapas) is a tri-oval track in Berriozábal, Chiapas near to Tuxtla Gutiérrez.
 The venue has a capacity for 17,000 people.
 The oval has a length of 0.75 mi.
 Inner configuration has 1.25 mi of length and 12° of banking in the turns.
 On October 12, 2008, OSPE was inaugurated with a NASCAR Corona Series race.

 The main event in this venue is the NMS.
 Also hosted local events (karting, touring cars, drag racing).

 Layout

 The racetrack is a D-shape oval of 0.75 mi with 12° of banking.
 The track is run counter-clockwise.
 This layout is used by NASCAR Mexico Series, since 2008 to 2015.

 The main road configuration has 1.25 mi of length.
 At the turn 2 exit, the layout enters to infield, and return in previous the turn 3.
-This layout is used for LATAM Challenge Series in 2010.
+This layout was used for LATAM Challenge Series in 2010.